When it comes to making music on cheap gear, here's what I've got for you:

 Tip #1: Replace the stock hardware.

 The most expensive guitar that I own cost about $450 new.
-It was a Christmas present.
-That said, I did pimp it out almost immediately upon receiving it.
-In fact, with nearly all of my guitars (which isn't very many), I have replaced the pickups and the tuners, and in some cases, the switches and potentiometers (volume and tone).
+That said, I did pimp it out as soon as I could afford to.
+With nearly all of my guitars (which isn't very many), I have replaced the pickups and the tuners, and in some cases, the switches and potentiometers (volume and tone).
 Control the variables that you can.
 The rest is jazz.

 The way I see it, the most important thing is to have an instrument that stays in tune.
-After all, if it doesn't, then it really doesn't matter how well you play it, because it will always sound like an instrument that only produces sour notes, mocking even the most meager attempts at virtuosity.
-Even Moonlight Sonata would sound like two cats fucking.
+If it doesn't, then it really doesn't matter how well you play it, because it will always sound like an instrument that only produces sour notes, mocking even the most meager attempts at virtuosity.
+Even Moonlight Sonata would sound something akin to stray cats getting funky.